 Vociferously chanting "Dump Trump," and "Run Trump Run," protesters trying to prevent Donald Trump from giving the kick-off speech at the California Republican Convention Friday blocked the entrance, jumped over bushes and faced off against police in riot gear.

-The mood was mostly peacefully in Burlingame Friday morning, but turned much more tense shortly before noon, when protestors tried to block the entrance to the Hyatt Regency.
-Raucous crowds formed on Old Bayshore Highway.
-Police were spotted from the NBC Bay Area chopper running after them in full riot clear.
+The mood was mostly peaceful in Burlingame Friday morning, but turned much more tense shortly before noon, when protesters tried to block the entrance to the Hyatt Regency Hotel.
+Raucous crowds formed on Old Bayshore Highway and police were spotted from the NBC Bay Area chopper running after them in full riot clear.
 One protester was escorted out of the hotel by security after she sneaked into the main convention hall and chanted: "Dump Trump."

 Despite the protests, Trump arrived at the hotel shortly after noon, jumping with his entourage over a highway wall to make his way inside, where California Republican Chair Jim Brulte told luncheon guests Trump had arrived.
 "That was not the easiest entrance I've ever made," Trump joked at the luncheon.
 "It felt like I was crossing the border."

 "People who believe in free speech were trying to prevent Trump from coming to the convention, but the California Highway Patrol and Burlingame police are really, really good, Donald Trump has arrived and is in the hotel," Brulte said to applause from the crowd.